DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 # Table View
 > Learn how to populate a native `UITableView` from an API without a single line of code!

+> Download the <a href="https://github.com/DaniArnaout/DaniArnaout.github.io/raw/master/demo/table-view/Conversations.zip">final project</a>

 You're building the conversations screen in a chat app.